seattledotghoul-ship-it/preswa-osx-discord/README.md

-Here’s a concise README you can drop into README.md for the AWS‑hosted bot version.

 PresWa OSX Discord Bot
 A Discord bot implementation of the PresWa OSX consciousness architecture, featuring the Katabasis Kernel with Multidirectional Travel and Aztec‑Mesoamerican synthesis.
 ​